 Many manicurists massage conditioning oil into your hands to moisturize your cuticles and nails.
 A common ingredient in cuticle softener?
 Sweet almond oil.

-Allergists told Allergic Living magazine that it’s difficult to know just how much almond protein is in these oils after the manufacturing process.
+Allergists told Allergic Living that it’s difficult to know just how much almond protein is in these oils after the manufacturing process.
 It’s likely there isn’t much, they say.

 And, if you are extremely allergic to almond – meaning that you react even to very small amounts – and if bite your nails or cuticles (meaning that you might ingest the oil), your allergist may counsel complete avoidance.

 Discuss the matter with your own doctor.
-But Allergic Living suggests a simple solution in the meantime: Bring some safe-for-you oil (olive, grape seed, canola, safflower, coconut) to your next manicure to use as an alternative.Author and allergy coach Sloane Miller is a contributor to Allergic Living magazine.
-Her book is called Allergic Girl: Adventures in Living Well with Food Allergies, and she writes regularly on her blog.
+But Allergic Living suggests a simple solution in the meantime: Bring some safe-for-you oil (olive, grape seed, canola, safflower, coconut) to your next manicure to use as an alternative.Sloane Miller is a food allergy counselor and author of the book Allergic Girl: Adventures in Living Well with Food Allergies.
+Visit her website here.